clna6849/GenEx/README.md

 # Stratified TES MLP Surrogate Model

-This repository provides an inference-only interface for a trained multilayer perceptron (MLP) surrogate model for predicting the transient vertical temperature distribution and thermodynamic performance of water-based stratified thermal energy storage (TES) systems during stand-by operation.

-The surrogate model predicts the time-resolved vertical temperature profile of a stratified TES system within the investigated design space.
-From the predicted temperature profile, the script also calculates the absolute energy content, absolute exergy content, normalized energy content, and normalized exergy content at a user-defined stand-by time.
+This repository provides a multilayer perceptron (MLP) surrogate model for predicting the transient vertical temperature distribution and thermodynamic performance of water-based stratified thermal energy storage (TES) systems during stand-by operation.
+The model predicts the time-resolved vertical temperature profile of a stratified TES system within the investigated design space.
+From the predicted temperature profile, the model also calculates the absolute energy content, absolute exergy content, normalized energy content, and normalized exergy content at a user-defined stand-by time.

-No CFD training data, preprocessing routines, hyperparameter optimization, cross-validation code, or training procedure are included in this repository.
 The repository is intended for prediction-only use based on the trained model cache `final_prediction_cache.pt`.

 ## Repository structure